Guide on applying for exemption from expenditure conditions for exploration and prospecting licences

 The application for exemption is assessed by DMIRS, based upon the information provided by the applicant.
 The supporting evidence provided in the statutory declaration will only be taken into account where it is consistent with the subsection stated on the application.
 The tenement holder will be advised once the application has been determined.

 Refusal of applications for exemption - forfeiture action to commence

-The refusal of an exemption will result in the commencement of forfeiture proceedings by the department.
+The refusal of an exemption will result in the commencement of forfeiture proceedings by DMIRS.

 In respect to Exploration Licences and Mining Leases, the tenement holder will be issued with a Notice of Intention to Forfeit as provided in Regulation 50.
 The tenement holder may then make a submission for the Minister for Mines and Petroleum’s consideration.

 Anything the applicant considers relevant may be included in the submission.
-However, of particular interest to the Minister for Mines and Petroleum would be details of any work planned (or work already being undertaken) on the tenement in the current period.
+Of particular interest to the Minister for Mines and Petroleum would be details of any work planned (or work already being undertaken) on the tenement in the current period.

-Following consideration of the submission, the Minister for Mines and Petroleum may take no further action, impose a penalty (fine), or forfeit the tenement pursuant to Sections 96A or 97 of the Act.
+Following consideration of the submission, the Minister for Mines and Petroleum may take no further action, impose a penalty (fine), or forfeit the tenement pursuant to Sections 96A or 97 of the Mining Act 1978.

 If forfeiture is commenced in respect to prospecting licences, the provisions of Regulation 49 will apply.
-The Warden, as he thinks fit in the circumstances of the case and depending on the mitigating circumstances brought to his attention by the tenement holder, may take no further action, impose a penalty (fine) or forfeit the tenement pursuant to Section 96 of the Act.
+The Warden, as he thinks fit in the circumstances of the case and depending on the mitigating circumstances brought to his attention by the tenement holder, may take no further action, impose a penalty (fine) or forfeit the tenement pursuant to Section 96 of the Mining Act 1978.